 A reverse proxy server receives requests from different client web applications and forwards them to other servers.

-- The client web application (e.g., web browser) makes requests to public URLs.
-The hostname is resolved to the reverse proxy server’s address and the reverse proxy, therefore, receives the request.
+- The client web application (e.g., a web browser) makes requests to public URLs.
+The hostname is resolved to the reverse proxy server’s address and the proxy, therefore, receives the request.

 - The reverse proxy server determines where the request needs to be sent to by analyzing the URL.
 This is done by using any part of the URL to route the request.
-The path is normally used as the main data for routing.
-The configuration of the reverse proxy rules determines which outbound URL the request should be sent to.
+The path is generally used as the primary data for routing.
+The configuration of the proxy rules determines which outbound URL the request should be sent to.

 - The request is sent to the target server.